 The greatest factor when deciding between the two businesses is the environment and landscapes you’d like to ride in.
 If the beach is the primary focus, Sunset Rides is the better option.
 If you’d also like to also see the lighthouse and wetlands in addition to a decent beach, choose Chukka Tours.

 Prices start at about $70 per person for children and $85 per person for adults.
 Tours may be booked through your cruise line as a “shore excursion”, or privately on your own.
 When booking, be sure to confirm the time and which vessel you’re arriving on.

-The route typically begins by climbing the east coast bluffs and descending to mouth of North Creek, where sheltered wetlands and the lighthouse can be seen.
+The riding route here typically begins by climbing the east coast bluffs and descending to mouth of North Creek, where sheltered wetlands and the country’s only lighthouse can be seen.

 The ride then returns to the beach.
 Riders may wade into the ocean if they choose.
 Certified guides lead all excursions.